aholachek/react-flip-toolkit/README.md

 By default, both the scale and the translation transforms of the parent will be counteracted (this allows children components to make their own FLIP animations without being affected by the parent).
 But for many/most use cases, you'll want to additionally specify the `scale` prop to limit the adjustment to the scale and allow the positioning to move with the parent.

-**For the most seamless results** the div with the inverse transform applied should lie flush against its parent container &mdash; that means any padding should be applied to the inverted container rather than the parent container with the transform that it is inverting.
+**For the most seamless results** the DOM element with the inverse transform applied should lie flush against its parent container &mdash; that means any padding should be applied to the inverted container rather than the parent container.

 ## Library details

 - ~9kb minified and gzipped
 - React 16+
 - Tested in latest Chrome, Firefox, Safari, and Edge.
-For IE 11 compatibility you'll have to transpile this library and its dependencies (specifically `shifty.js`) to ES5.
+For IE 11 compatibility you'll have to transpile this library and its dependencies (specifically <a href="https://github.com/jeremyckahn/shifty">shifty.js</a>) to ES5.

 ## FAQ

-- **Why isn't anything animating?** Make sure you're updating the `flipKey` attribute in the `Flipper` component whenever an animation should happen.
+- **Why isn't anything animating?**
+  - Make sure you're updating the `flipKey` attribute in the `Flipper` component whenever an animation should happen.
+  - If one of your `Flipped` components is wrapping another React component rather than a DOM element, make sure that component passes down unknown props directly to its DOM element, e.g.: `<div className="square" {...rest} />`

-- **Why does my animation look "off"?** Try increasing the duration to something ridiculous like `10000` so that you can catch every detail.
+- **Why does my animation look "off"?**
+  - If you're using an easing function rather than a spring, try increasing the duration to something ridiculous like `10000` so that you can catch every detail.
 When the animations happen quickly it's hard to consciously spot little issues that can interfere with the final effect.
+  - If that still doesn't help, you can temporarily add the experimental `debug` prop directly on your `Flipper` component.
+That will exit out of the animation prematurely and allow you to see the state of the animation at the very beginning.
+If it doesn't look similar to the UI before the animation began, you can investigate why.

-- **Why is the element animating from or to an unexpected position?** At any point, there can only be one element with a specified `flipId` on the page.
+- **Why is the element animating from or to an unexpected position?**
+  - At any point, there can only be one element with a specified `flipId` on the page.
 If there are multiple `Flipped` elements on the page with the same id, things will start to get weird.
 Check to make sure all `flipId`s are unique.